tldr-pages/tldr/pages/common/transmission-daemon.md

 `transmission-daemon`

-- Specify a directory to watch for new torrent files:
+- Start and watch a specific directory for new torrent files:

 `transmission-daemon --watch-dir {{path/to/directory}}`